Arrondissement5etDemi/Spreadability/README.md

 # Spreadability
-Robust algorithm to extract small-wavevector (long-wavelength) behavior of the spectral density of two-phase media via the diffusion spreadability.
-It works faster and cleaner than a direct fit of small wavewectors.
+This is an algorithm to extract small-wavevector (long-wavelength) behavior of two-point correlations of two-phase media via the [diffusion spreadability](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.104.054102).
+It works faster, cleaner and more robust than a direct fit of small wavewectors.

-Please see the description of the algorithm in our paper in PRApplied:
+Please see the description of the algorithm in our PRApplied paper, Sec.
+V:
 [Dynamic Measure of Hyperuniformity and Nonhyperuniformity in Heterogeneous Media via the Diffusion Spreadability](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.17.034022)

 Please cite us as: